ChanJianHao/SubMe/README.md

 ### Output

-When uploading, the output files will be in the form of subtitle files (`.srt`).
-They can be found in `/content/drive/My Drive/subme`.
+When uploading, you will have to specify the extension of the output files (`srt`, `ass`, or `sub`).
+The output files can be found in the same location as the uploaded video file (default = `/content/drive/My Drive`).

-When downloading, the output files will be your downloaded files.
-They too can be found in `/content/drive/My Drive/subme`.
+When downloading, the output files can be found in `/content/drive/My Drive/Torrent`.

 ## Authors